eagleeyez/just-dice.com/README.md

 THIS IS ALPHA ALPHA SOFTWARE.
 PLEASE REVIEW THE CODE AND DO NOT HAVE MORE THAN YOU ARE WILLING TO LOSE AS YOUR BALANCE.

-THIS IS A THIRD PARTY SCRIPT AND IS IN NO WAY AFFILIATED WITH JUST-DICE.COM.
-THE OWNER OF JUST-DICE DOES NOT ENDORSE BOTS

-AND AT THE SAME TIME DOES NOT FORBID THEIR USE.

 ------------
 Installation
 ------------